symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Registering a namespace
 ########################

-Register your own :doc:`namespace <../../concepts/namespace>`.
+Create a unique place for your assets.

 **********
 Background
 **********

-Namespaces allow you to create an on-chain **unique place** for your business and your assets on the NEM blockchain.
+:doc:`Namespaces <../../concepts/namespace>` allow you to create an on-chain **unique place** for your business and your assets on the NEM blockchain.

-A namespace starts with a name that you choose, similar to an internet domain name.
-If one :doc:`account <../../concepts/account>` creates a namespace, that will appear as unique in the network.
+A namespace starts with a name you choose, similar to an internet domain name.
+If one :doc:`account <../../concepts/account>` creates a namespace, this will appear as unique in the network.

-An account can link a registered name (namespace or subnamespace) with an :doc:`account <../../concepts/account>` or a :doc:`mosaic <../../concepts/mosaic>` identifier.
+An account can use the registered namespaces to alias :doc:`addresses <../../concepts/account>` or :doc:`mosaics <../../concepts/mosaic>` identifiers.

 *************
 Prerequisites